-(19) Revenue recognition
+(20) Revenue recognition

-A. Revenue from assignment of intellectual property and revenue from research and development services
+A. Revenue from sale of intellectual property and revenue from contract research and development services.

-The Company entered into the contracts with a customer to assign the Company's intellectual property and to provide follow-up research and development services to customers.
-The Company has determined that the assignment of its intellectual property and follow-up research services are distinguishable.
+The Company entered into the contract with the customer to sell the Company's certain intellectual property and to provide follow-up contract research and development services to the customer.
+The Company has determined that the sale of its intellectual property and follow-up contract research services are distinguishable.
 It is therefore accounted for as a separate performance obligation.
 In this case, the transaction price will be allocated to each performance obligation based on the stand-alone selling prices.
 Where these are not directly observable, they are estimated based on expected cost plus margin.
 The possibility of a variable price contained in the contract resulting in revenue to be written off may be significant when the uncertainty between the expected and variable price is eliminated.
 In this case, variable price is included in the contract.
 Revenue recognition is based on the different types of revenue is as follows:

-(a) Revenue from assignment of intellectual property
+(a) Revenue from sale of intellectual property

-The Company entered into a contract with a customer to assign the Company's intellectual property to customers.
+The Company entered into the contract with the customer to sale the Company's intellectual property to the customer.
 The Company recognises the revenue when the intellectual property is transferred to a customer at a point in time.

-(b) Revenue from research and development services
+(b) Revenue from contract research and development services

-The Company provided services related to research and development.
+The Company provided services related to contract research and development.
 Revenue from providing services is recognised in the accounting period in which the services are rendered.
 For fixed-price contracts, revenue is recognised based on the actual service provided up to the end of the reporting period as a proportion of the total services to be provided.
 This is determined based on a ratio of the actual costs spent relative to the total expected costs.
 Under the circumstances that the Company lacks reliable information in the application of the appropriate method of measuring completion, the Company could estimate the collectible completed cost obligated, it then becomes possible for the Company to recognise revenue in the range of completed cost before the outcome of reasonable obligation.
 The customer pays at the time specified in the payment schedule.
 If the services rendered exceed the payment, a contract asset is recognised.
 If the payments exceed the services rendered, a contract liability is recognised.